-Clients that wish to see their investment do some good, avoid doing harm and lead change when it comes to social and environmental themes will, in most cases, be happy to invest in a broad Responsible investment portfolio of which a Sustainable portfolio or fund could be an option.
+- Clients not interested in investing responsibly will continue to invest in traditional portfolios. - Clients that wish to see their investment do some good, avoid doing harm and lead change when it comes to social and environmental themes will, in most cases, be happy to invest in a broad Responsible investment portfolio of which a Sustainable portfolio or fund could be an option. - Clients with specific value or ethics-based investment needs will require greater consultation to determine the solutions that are best places to meet their needs and convictions.